atrocore/atrocore/README.md

 AtroCore is a single page application (SPA) with API-first architecture and flexible data model based on configurable entities and relations.
 You can organize any data and business-related processes directly in AtroCore, many of them via a simple and user-friendly configuration.

-### AtroCore Software can be used as:
+### AtroCore Software can be used for:

-- Data Platform
+- Master Data Management
+- Product Information Management
 - Application Development Platform
-- Database Management System (DBMS)
 - Data Integration Software
 - Business Process Management
-- Master Data Management
 - Data Warehouse Software
 - Enterprise Content Management (ECM)
+- Digital Asset Management
+- Reference Data Management
+- File Management

 ### For Whom Is AtroCore?

 AtroCore is the best fit **for businesses**, who want to:

-* unify any kind of data;
+* Unify all types of data across the organization
-* increase data quality;
+* Improve overall data quality
-* solve custom business problems;
+* Address custom business challenges with tailored solutions
-* store data and organize business processes;
+* Store diverse data types and streamline associated business processes
-* set up and use a middleware to connect with the third-party systems;
+* Synchronize any data across multiple third-party systems
+* Extend and enhance the capabilities of existing software infrastructure
-* create added value and best experience for their employees, customers, and partners;
+* Deliver added value and an optimal experience for employees, customers, and partners.

+### Who is our Typical Customer?
-* extend the functionality of the existing software infrastructure.
+Companies whose needs go beyond the limitations of standard software solutions.

 ### Software based on AtroCore